Skip to content

 Exergaming interventions for preventing falls in older people: A systematic review

-We are undertaking a systematic review exploring the current evidence for the effectiveness of technology-driven physical activities (exergaming) interventions in preventing falls in older people.
+We undertook a systematic review exploring the current evidence for the effectiveness of technology-driven physical activities (exergaming) interventions in preventing falls in older people.

 Each year approximately one third of older people aged over 65 years living in the community experience a fall resulting in injuries such as bruising, fractures and even death.
 Falls are also related to poorer health outcomes such as increased risk of mortality and morbidity, fear of falling and anxiety, decreased levels of activity and quality of life, and an increased need for hospitalisation and/or institutionalisation.
 In addition to sickness burden, this also has a further impact of healthcare costs.